What you should know if you’ve been involved in a car accident

 The real answer is that it doesn't matter which order you pick an attorney or chiropractor, just be sure you get evaluated and protect your health before you settle your case you will be in good hands.

-If your accident did not occur in PA, please give our office a call and we will do the "legwork" to see who we need to bill and after your initial consultation should be able to give you an idea of any costs that may be associated with your care (which odds are will be none at all).
+If your accident did not occur in PA, please give our office a call, and we will do the "legwork" to see who we need to bill.
+After your initial consultation, we should be able to give you an idea of any costs that may be associated with your care (which, odds are, will be none at all).

 A: Do not sign or settle until your injuries have been fully evaluated.
 And if you feel you need an attorney, make sure you consult one before you settle as well.
 If you settle before your injury is resolved you will be on your own and responsible for paying for your own care.